Python online tutorial

 You can probably see what’s going on here, but here’s a breakdown:

-• Variables a and b are being set to user input (let’s use 5 and 3, just for the example’s sake).
+are being set to user input (let’s use 5 and 3, just for the example’s sake). - Four functions

 Here’s another similar but slightly more complex function, this time used to check whether a given number is prime or not.
 I’m using one of the simplest possible algorithms, just checking whether any number up to the square root of the one you’re trying to check is its divisor.
 Note square root calculation requires the math module, imported at the top.